RutronikSystemSolutions/RDK4_REV2_RAB5-OSIRE_DEMO/README.md

 <img src="images/rdk4_rab5.jpg" style="zoom:50%;" />

-**NOTE:**  The current up to 100 mA may flow from the System Basis Chip [U1] TLE9262-3BQXV33 VCC2 LDO Ouput.
+**NOTE:**  The current up to 100 mA may flow from the System Basis Chip [U1] TLE9262-3BQXV33 VCC2 LDO +5V Output.
 In case more current is needed, please use RDK4 BATTERY supply terminals J1 and J4 and switch to RECOM RPX-1.5Q power supply on RAB5-OSIRE board [Switch the jumper from pins 2 and 3 to pins 1 and 2 on the P2 port].
 This would increase the current limit to 1.5A.

 ## Requirements

 - [ModusToolbox™ software](https://www.cypress.com/products/modustoolbox-software-environment) v3.2
 - [RDK4 Rev2.](https://www.rutronik24.com/product/rutronik/rdk4/20820197.html)
 - [AppNote OSIRE® E3731i](https://ams-osram.com/products/multi-chips/multi-color-leds/osram-osire-e3731i-krtbi-d2lm31-31)
+- The ams OSRAM software "[RGB-GUI-Microcontroller](https://github.com/RutronikSystemSolutions/RAB5-OSIRE_Documents_and_GUI)" 1.2.0.

 ## Supported toolchains (make variable 'TOOLCHAIN')